 Croatia: Cuttlefish Ink Risotto

-Croatians may purport pedestrian taste buds, but there’s nothing boring about draining cuttlefish ink sacks into rice.
+Croatians may purport pedestrian taste buds, but there’s nothing boring about draining cuttlefish ink sacks into the rice.
 The finished delicacy is jet black, with a distinct peppery flavour.

 Cambodia: Deep-Fried Tarantula

 Tarantula is the Khmer take on street meat, readily available throughout Cambodia.
 Often deep-fried, the arachnids are crunchy on the outside and juicy in the centre.
-Another popular recipe sees the spiders wok-fried with chili and garlic.
+Another popular recipe sees the spiders wok-fried with chilli and garlic.

 Take a shine to Scotland’s famous offal offering.
 Traditionally, a sheep’s stomach is stuffed with minced entrails, oats, suet and spices, then roasted.
-The description may elicit some belly laughs, but, we’ve only heard rave reviews.
+The description may elicit some belly laughs, but we’ve only heard rave reviews.